 - fossil: Something that remains of a living thing from long ago.

-- What did scientists learn by studying the dinosaur vomit?
+- What did the scientists learn by studying the embryos?